TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Abstract

 \section{Abstract}

-Accessibility checkers are tools in support of accessible app development and their use is encouraged by accessibility best practices.
-However, most current checkers evaluate static or mechanically-generated contexts, failing to capture common accessibility errors impacting mobile app functionality.
-We present \toolName, an accessibility evaluation system that focuses on detecting \textit{functiona11ity} errors through simulated interactions. [\textit{Functiona11ity} is a blend of ``functionality'' and ``accessibility'' (a11y).] \toolName comprises three components: a Task Generator that constructs interactive tasks from app screens, a Task Executor that uses agents with a screen reader proxy to perform these tasks, and an Accessibility Analyzer that detects and reports accessibility errors by examining interaction traces.
-Evaluation on real-world apps shows that our strategy detects 48 \func errors from 54 app screens, compared to between 4 and 20 with existing checkers.
-Our analysis demonstrates common error patterns that \toolName can detect in addition to prior work, including label-functionality mismatch, cluttered navigation, and inappropriate feedback.
+Accessibility checkers are tools in support of accessible app development, and their use is encouraged by accessibility best practices.
+However, most current checkers evaluate static or mechanically-generated contexts, failing to capture common accessibility errors impacting mobile app functionality. \edit{We present \toolName, an accessibility evaluation system that focuses on detecting \textit{functiona11ity} errors through simulated interactions.} {In this work, we define \textit{functiona11ity} errors as accessibility barriers that only manifest through interaction} \edit{[\textit{Functiona11ity} is}{(i.e., named according to} a blend of ``functionality'' and ``accessibility''\edit{ (a11y).]}{).} We introduce \textit{\toolName}, which comprises three components: a Task Generator that constructs interactive tasks from app screens, a Task Executor that uses agents with a screen reader proxy to perform these tasks, and an Accessibility Analyzer that detects and reports accessibility errors by examining interaction traces. \add{Our} evaluation on real-world apps shows that \toolName detects 48 \func errors from 54 app screens, compared to between 4 and 20 with existing checkers.
+Our analysis demonstrates common error patterns that \toolName can detect in addition to \add{those from} prior work, including label-functionality mismatch, cluttered navigation, and inappropriate feedback.

 \ccsdesc[500]{Human-centered computing~Accessibility systems and tools} \ccsdesc[500]{Computing methodologies~Intelligent agents}

 \keywords{Mobile accessibility, accessibility auditing, generative agents, automated task execution, large language models.}